San Ildefonso, Ilocos Sur: Demographics

 In the 2020 census, San Ildefonso had a population of 8,190.
 The population density was sigfig 8,190/11.35.

 Economy

 The town is rich in rice, corn, sugarcane, malunggay, katuday & fruit-bearing trees such as star apple, chico, mango, camachile & atis.
 Its main product is basi, a wine made from fermented sugarcane juice; as well as cane vinegar.
 They also make nutritious ice cream made up of vegetables in Barangay Bungro, and is being popularized by the town's local government.

 Government

+Local government

 San Ildefonso, belonging to the first congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.